How Huntsville PD will fill SRO roles in Madison County

 HUNTSVILLE, Ark.
-(KNWA/KFTA) — After the Huntsville City Council gave its approval Monday night, the plans to fill the two vacant school resource officer positions with city police continue.
+(KNWA/KFTA) — After the Huntsville City Council approved Monday night, the plans to fill the two vacant school resource officer positions with city police continue.

 The district covers a lot of ground in Madison County.
-For example, school board member, Bobby Ray Gulldge, lives about 45 minutes outside of Huntsville, which is similiar to many students who attend St. Paul Elementary and St. Paul High School.
+For example, school board member Bobby Ray Gulldge lives about 45 minutes outside Huntsville, similar to many students who attend St. Paul Elementary and St. Paul High School.

 In previous years, when Madison County Sheriff’s deputies filled the SRO roles, Gulledge said they were oftentimes pulled out of the St. Paul campus to respond to calls around the county.
 Gulledge said he’s glad the SROs will now come from a department with more manpower to keep them there at all hours of the school day.